msaldivar/pyaddy/README.md

 # pyaddy
-A Python package/cli to interact with addy.io
+A Python cli to interact with addy.io

 ## How to use
-* run `python __main__.py --help` or using poetry
+* In your python environment install the package - e.g. using poetry
+* `poetry add pyaddy`
-* `poetry run addy --help`
+* `addy --help`
-* You must first run load-key cmd otherwise all other cmds will fail
+* You must first run the `load-key` cmd otherwise all other cmds will fail

 ## Example output